ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab1.md

 - Step 4: Build Filter and JSON Conversion DataFlow Section
 - Step 5: Run the NiFi DataFlow
 - Summary
+- Appendix A: Review of NiFi DataFlow
+- Appendix B: Create Labels for Processor Groups
 - Further Reading

 ### Step 1: Create a NiFi DataFlow

 The building blocks of every dataflow consist of processors.
 These tools perform actions on data to ingest, route, extract, split, aggregate or store it.
-Our dataflow will contain these processors, each processor includes a high level description of their role in the lab:
+Our dataflow will contain these processors, each processor includes a high level description of their role in the tutorial:

 - **GetFile** reads vehicle location data from traffic stream zip file
 - **UnpackContent** decompresses the zip file